Look Both Ways

 Religion, for mine, can be unhelpful and distracting, amongst other reasons because of its ’faith’, its intransigence, its double talk and other baggage.

-In my experience, Sea of Faith places itself primarily in reference to religion.
+In my experience, SOFiA places itself primarily in reference to religion.
 I’d be happy for it to continue to access and reference religions and responses to religions, but – and here is my main point – I’d be even happier if it did not define itself primarily in relation to them.